ttiny/prototype-js/README.md

 ### .define()
 Defines properties in the prototype of the function.
 Each property will be added using `Object.defineProperty()`.
-The defined properties will be writable and non-enumerable.
+The defined properties will be writeable and non-enumerable.

 This function was meant for ES5 OOP syntax candy.
 It should not be used with ES6